 There was also an increase in the impact of these tweets as assessed by the % retweeted (and the number of retweets achieved).
 The greatest impact was seen in tweets that used more than one key component (mention of another Twitter user, image and/or URL).

 It is clear from the findings that while general “public health” tweeting has improved, conference tweeting remains an area for improvement.
 Some people will only tweet on professional matters when prompted, for example at conferences.
 In my study this group of “conference tweeters” was less experienced than colleagues who had engaged in the #ScotPublicHealth work throughout 2016.
 Conference tweets in the #ScotPublicHealth study were less likely to include an image (which draws the eye in), a URL (which provides further information), or mention another Twitter user (which helps sharing).
 There was only a modest increase in quality of tweets between the 2014, 2015 and 2016 conference (⬆pictures, very small increase in use of URL though remained a small minority at 12% in 2016; no increase in mentions of other Twitter users).

 The low use of URLs in conference tweets is a feature of other Public Health conferences – eg FPH conference in Telford July 2017, EPHVienna conference November 2016 and APHA conference November 2016.
 The under-utilisation of URLs at Public Health conferences is a missed opportunity.
-Microbiologist Jon Otter and colleagues have demonstrated that the URL is important in professional sharing, and this has resulted in very effective and informative tweeting at microbiology conferences (paper in press).
+Microbiologist Jon Otter and colleagues have demonstrated that the URL is important in professional sharing, and this has resulted in very effective and informative tweeting at microbiology conferences (see summary in Lancet Infectious Diseases Media Watch article).
 If there isn’t a link to a paper, blog or video that explains the findings presented at a conference then people will be less likely to share it on social media.
 As scientists and clinicians we need to assess the credibility of information before we can assess whether we want to broadcast it.